As on: Dec 09, 2023 02:58 PM

 B. Cost Auditors

 In accordance with the provisions of Section 148(3) of the Act read with Rule 14 of the Companies (Audit and Auditors) Rules, 2014, the remuneration payable to the Cost Auditors as recommended by the Audit Committee and approved by the Board has to be ratified by the members of the Company.
 Accordingly, appropriate resolution will form part of the Notice convening the AGM.
-The approval of the members is sought for the proposed remuneration payable to the Cost Auditors for the Financial Year ending March 31, 2023.
+The approval of the members is sought for the proposed remuneration payable to the Cost Auditors for the Financial Year ended March 31, 2023.
 M/s R.J.
 Goel & Co., have vast experience in the field of cost audit and have been conducting the audit of the cost records of the Company for the past several years.
-The Cost Audit Report of the Company for the Financial Year ended March 31, 2022 will be filed with the MCA after its noting by the Board.
+The Cost Audit Report of the Company for the Financial Year ended March 31, 2023 will be filed with the MCA after its noting by the Board.
 The Company has maintained accounts and records as specified under sub-section (1) of 148 of the Act.

 C. Secretarial Auditors